shalatan/shalatan.github.io/ai.md

         - *Indirect Prompting*: Asking for information in roundabout ways to avoid direct restrictions
         - *Context Manipulation*: Providing misleading context to trick the model
     - **Security Implications**: Understanding prompt hacking helps in developing better safety measures and robust AI systems

+### <a name='GenAITools'></a>Gen AI Tools
+- `Refact.ai`: Streamline code organization, refactor repeated code blocks.
+- `OpenAI Codex`: Generates sample code for various architectures, ensures structure and consistency.
+- `DiagramGPT`: A tool for converting natural language descriptions into architectural diagrams.
+- `Leonardo.ai`: A tool for converting natural language descriptions into architectural diagrams.
+- `Lucidchart`: A diagramming application that integrates AI features for auto-generating system diagrams.
+- `Microsoft's Visio`: A diagramming tool that can incorporate AI features for creating visual representations of data.
+- `PlantUML`: A tool that allows developers to create UML diagrams from plain text descriptions.
+- ``:
+- ``:
+- ``:

 ## <a name='Keyconcepts'></a>Key Concepts
 [🔝](#table-of-contents)